“Pico de gallo, you oughta give it a try-o

 It’s not a complete mystery, however, why I’ve been humming this tune.
 It’s August, which should be officially deemed national salsa month.
 Everything you need to make salsa is fresh and in abundance.
 Cilantro, tomatillos, tomatoes, garlic, onions, jalapenos, habaneros, serranos, corn, peaches or whatever else your stomach desires.
 (And perhaps this is why the Austin Chronicle has its annual hot sauce festival in what is also the hottest month of the year.)
 If you go to the farmer’s market, you will be struck by the bounty.
 It’s beautiful.
 And you will also feel the urge to take advantage of it because this is the peak—soon we’ll only have apples, pears and squashes.

-I think I’ve probably made a different type of salsa every night this week, but the one I always like to always keep on hand during late summer is pico de gallo.
-Most of my other salsa recipes can still taste OK with canned tomatoes or tomatillos but it’s impossible to make pico de gallo (pronounced pee-ko duh guy-yo) unless the ingredients are fresh, ripe and in season.
+I think I’ve probably made a different type of salsa every night this week, but the one I always like to always keep on hand during late summer is pico de Gallo (pronounced pee-ko duh guy-yo).
+Most of my other salsa recipes can still taste fine with canned tomatoes or tomatillos, but it’s a challenge to make this unless the ingredients are fresh, ripe and in season.
 It just won’t taste the same—it’s a salsa fresca.

 There’s nothing quite like the flavor and color of a sun-ripened tomato; its sweet meatiness is the star of pico de gallo—the other ingredients are just supporting players.
 This is why you’ll find pico de gallos that have jicama, or pico de gallos that have avocados or pico de gallos that have black beans, but they will all have tomatoes—it’s what makes the dish!